amadotejada/testflight-beta-watcher/README.md

 #### Run

-Setup a service or cron to run the script at am interval
+Set up a service or cron to run the script at an interval

 E.g.:
 `0 */6 * * * python3 testflight-beta-watcher.py`